afifaniks/triagerX/README.md

 ## Training
+_All the models are trained on NVIDIA A100 GPU.
+We recommend to use the same.
+While TriagerX can also be trained on V100 GPUs, the large variants of DeBERTa or RoBERTa may require more space when trained with CNN classifiers._

 We provide seperate training pipelines for each dataset.
 All the training scripts can be found in `training/developer` directory.

 Training scripts require training configs defined in `yaml` files.
 All of our training configs can be found under `training/training_config`.